chrishobcroft/ethprague/AV_production.md

 # Media Platform

 Content will be shared via a web3-native livestream publishing platform.
-The platform will be

 ## Platform

-Live content (Video with synchronised Audio)
+Live content (4K 30Mbps Video with synchronised 320kbps Stereo Audio)

-will be published as `rtmp` or `SRT`, to [livepeer.studio](https://livepeer.studio)'s hosted API.
+will be published in `16x9` aspect ratio, as `rtmp` or `SRT`, to [livepeer.studio](https://livepeer.studio)'s hosted API.

 Published content will be recorded at source, as no guarantees can be made that content will be stored remotely.

 ## User Experience

+The platform will be composed of a set of web3 primitives to provide an interactive user-centric experience combining media, communication and governance.

-### Live Video
+### Live Video Stream

+There will be 1 live video stream for each stage (see above), consisting of synchronised video and audio.

+This stream can be play/paused, mute/unmute, and a rewound as far as the content is cached in the browser session.
+It can also be made full screen, and available as pop-out player on mobile (@vablov please confirm).

 ### web3 Sign In

+Signing in will

 ### Live Chat

+There will be 1 live chat for each live video stream.

+Remote participants will be able to view chat messages without logging in.

 ### AMA tool